Housing Benefit and Rate Relief for homeowners

 Homeowners already receiving other allowances

-If you are entitled to other allowance schemes for rates, such as Disabled Person’s Allowance (DPA) or Lone Pensioner’s Allowance (LPA), LPS will consider this when assessing your application for Housing Benefit and Rate Relief.
-Housing Benefit and Rate Relief are means-tested and depend on your income.
+If you are entitled to other allowance schemes for rates, such as Disabled Person’s Allowance (DPA) or Lone Pensioner’s Allowance (LPA), this will not affect your entitlement to Housing Benefit and Rate Relief.
+You will need to apply to Land & Property Services (LPS) for these allowances.

 Your income and household

-To assess your application for Housing Benefit and Rate Relief, LPS needs information about your income and household circumstances.
-They’ll ask about:
+To assess your application for Housing Benefit and Rate Relief, the Housing Executive needs information about your income and household circumstances.

 - you and your partner, if you have one